 How Long Does it Take to Register as a Wedding Officiant in Hawaii?

-Please register at least two weeks prior to the ceremony date, as your registration could take up to two weeks for approval.
+Please register at least Up To 2 Weeks prior to the ceremony date, as your registration could take up to two weeks for approval.

 For a more detailed guide on how to complete the officiant registration process in Hawaii, check out our Hawaii Officiant Registration page by clicking the button below.